Legend-of-iPhoenix/TheButton/README.txt

-_iPhoenix_ (GitHub: Legend-of-iPhoenix) made the majority of the JavaScript and HTML, did a bit of styling, helped jcgter777 with some CSS, and fixed most, if not all, of the bugs reported so far. jcgter777 (GitHub: jcgter777) helped expand the README file, style with CSS, and helped _iPhoenix_ fix several bugs. tev (GitHub: ticalc-travis) helped jcgter777 with almost everything he did.
+_iPhoenix_ (GitHub: Legend-of-iPhoenix) made the majority of the JavaScript and HTML, did a bit of styling, helped jcgter777 with some CSS, and fixed most, if not all, of the bugs reported so far. jcgter777 (GitHub: jcgter777) helped expand the README file, style with CSS, and helped _iPhoenix_ fix several bugs. tev (GitHub: ticalc-travis) helped jcgter777 with almost everything he did. codepen.io for giving inspiration to jcgter777 for the current button (and some code).